 Why would anyone want this?
 Using this feature of Adobe Stock, you have room for trial and error without losing money.
 This way, you can discard images that you don’t like and get new ones without paying a dime.
 In contrast, other stock photo sites might want you to purchase the image first, and if it doesn’t fit your design, you cannot refund it.

 Shutterstock and Adobe Stock sell stock images with subscription plans (cheaper) and on-demand (more flexible, more expensive).

 In short, Shutterstock prices are lower than Adobe Stock prices.
 The prices of the royalty-free license start at $0.22 at Shutterstock and $0.26 at Adobe Stock.
 And although Shutterstock is cheaper, the difference isn’t that significant.

-Subscription plans are in general more cost-efficient than on-demand packs, meaning a lower price per image.
-However, to get the best prices, you have to commit to an annual contract with the most monthly downloads.
+Subscription plans are, in general, more cost-efficient than on-demand packs, meaning a lower price per image.
+However, you have to commit to an annual contract with the most monthly downloads to get the best prices.

 Therefore, it’s up to you to consider your image needs before jumping straight to the most inexpensive option.
 After all, if you won’t use all monthly downloads, it’s better to purchase a smaller subscription plan.

 Shutterstock Subscription Pricing

 Shutterstock offers subscription plans of 10, 50, 350, or 750 monthly images that you can buy for each month separately (monthly plans), or you can commit for an entire year (annual plans).
 Additionally, Shutterstock gives you an option to prepay for a whole year, giving you an additional 23% discount.